mmomtchev/hadron-js/README.md

 }
 ```

-When you use `hadron`, it will register three additional LiquidJS tags:
+When you use `hadron`, it will register three additional LiquidJS tags that you can use for conditional commands:

 * `ifNpmOption opt` which evaluates to true if (dashes and underscores are considered identical):
   - Any of the environment variables `npm_config_opt`, `npm_config_enable_opt`, `npm_config_packagename_opt` or `npm_config_packagename_enable_opt` are set